 Then, broil the potatoes in a preheated oven on high for a few minutes until the cheddar cheese topping is melted and bubbly.

-Storing Twice Baked Mashed Potatoes
+How To Store These Twice Baked Mashed Potatoes

-But, if you manage to have some left over, these delicious mashed potatoes keep very well - which is why they're fantastic for making ahead.
+But, if you do manage to have some left over, these delicious mashed potatoes keep very well - which is why they're fantastic for making ahead.

-So, there are a few ways you can reheat these twice baked mashed potatoes.
+There are quite a few ways you can reheat the leftovers.

 Why are they called twice baked potatoes?